Corn Kings and One-Horse Thieves

 Sangamon County Historical Society

-This ugly little booklet was probably the most important single work in my professional life.
+This ugly-looking little booklet was probably the most important single work in my professional life.
 It made my name in Springfield, and it indirectly led to my association with Illinois Times, which in turn led to so much else.
+See "Springfield race riots of 1908" on the Springfield History page for other pieces about the riots and community memory in Springfield.

 Please note that the title is misleading.
-In more recent years I have described these events (I believe more accurately) as the race riots of 1980.
+In more recent years I have described these events (I believe more accurately) in the plural as the race riots of 1980.

 Summer of Rage: The Springfield Race Riot of 1908